edHelper.com

 By Cindy Grigg

 1 Chemical reactions happen around us all the time.
-Some happen all by themselves like when plants use photosynthesis to chemically change energy from the sun into food.
+Some happen all by themselves - like when plants use photosynthesis to chemically change energy from the sun into food.
 People also cause chemical reactions to happen.
 Cooking food and burning fuel cause chemical reactions.
 A chemical reaction is a process when one or more substances are changed into other substances.
-How do they happen?
-It all can be explained by atoms.
+How do chemical reactions happen?
+You will need to know about atoms.

 2 Electrons surround the nucleus of an atom in layers called shells.
 The first shell, closest to the nucleus, is full with only two electrons.
 The second shell is full with eight electrons, and the third shell will also hold eight electrons.
 For the most stable atom, the outer shell needs to be full of electrons.
-To get a full shell, atoms will take or give up electrons to other atoms or share electrons with another atom.
-When this happens, a chemical reaction has taken place and a chemical bond has formed.
+To get a full shell, atoms will take electrons from other atoms, give up electrons to other atoms, or share electrons with another atom.
+When this happens, a chemical reaction has taken place, and a chemical bond has formed.

 3 To better understand this, let's look at the sodium atom.
 Sodium has eleven electrons.
 Its first shell is full with two electrons, and its second shell is full with eight more electrons, making ten electrons.
 But since sodium has eleven electrons, it has one all alone in the third shell.
 To become more stable, sodium will easily give up that one electron so it will have a full shell.
 The extra electron will go to another atom that needs one electron to have a full shell.
 Chlorine is a good example.
 Chlorine has seventeen electrons: two in the first shell, eight in the second shell, and seven in the third shell.
 To be stable, chlorine needs to pick up another electron.
 It can take one electron from sodium.
 This forms a bond between the atoms of sodium and chlorine.
 A new compound, sodium chloride, or table salt, has been made.